HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cassini/ethernet_driven_configuration.md

 ## Other Ethernet module parameters

-Small Ethernet packets, up to 224 bytes, can be inlined in a 200Gbps NIC command instead of using a more costly DMA operation.
+Small Ethernet packets, up to 224 bytes, can be inlined in a NIC command instead of using a more costly DMA operation.
 The `idc_dma_threshold` command sets the threshold for these packets and defaults to the maximum possible of 224 bytes, including MAC headers.
 You can safely change these values while the device is active.

 The driver also support multiple transmit (TX) queues.
 Linux employs round-robin protocol to these queues when sending packets.
 The module parameter `max_tx_queues` defines the number of queues to create and defaults to 16.
 The `max_tx_queues` can be set from 1 to 64.

-`lpe_cdt_thresh_id` controls the 200Gbps NIC LPE append credit id to use.
+`lpe_cdt_thresh_id` controls the NIC LPE append credit ID to use.
 Its value can be 0 to 3.
 Do not change this value.